ahanna1997/Detection-Lab-2/README.md

 - Now lets configure our elastic search so lets type nano /etc/elasticsearch/elasticsearch.yml.(If the files is not found you will have reinstall the eleasticsearch from StrangeBee website and run each  command one by one)

--  Now inside the file we need to find Cluster name remov
--     e the # and change the name to whatever you like.(I changed mine to mydfir)
+-  Now inside the file we need to find Cluster name remove the # and change the name to whatever you like.(I changed mine to mydfir).

 - Next lets down to node name and remove the # to remove as a comment then scroll down to network host and remove the # there aswell and past the Public IP address for the Hive.

 - Find http.port remove that # and then find cluster.intial and remove that #  but here we want to remove node 2 and leave node 1.